franky-cast/Blackjack-Game/README.md

 Future Additions / improvements:

-- Add button that allows user to settle and compare hand to dealers hand
+- Add button that allows user to stay and compare hand to dealers hand
     - this button runs a function that does the following
     - adds random cards to the dealers hand (dealerHand[])
     - Compare sum of dealers array to sum of players array